Josef Çınar

-Josef Çınar (born 22 January 1984) is a German former professional footballer, who played as a defender, and the manager of Eintracht Trier.
+Josef Çınar (born 22 January 1984) is a German former professional footballer, who played as a defender, and the head coach of Luxembourgish club Berdenia Berburg.

 Playing career

 In January 2017, Çınar returned to his former club Eintracht Trier signing a 2 1/2-year contract.

 Managerial career

 In October 2018, Çınar ended his playing career and took over Eintracht Trier as a caretaker manager.
 He was later officially confirmed as the permanent manager of the club.

+In January 2024, he was appointed head coach of Luxembourg Division of Honour club Berdenia Berburg.